tailless/webvr/README.md

 Make a cube :
 - Create a geometry.
 - Create a material.
-- Create a mesh, and add geometry and the material to the mesh.
+- Create a mesh object, and add the geometry and the material to the mesh.
-- Add mesh to the scene.
+- Add the mesh to the scene.
-- Animate it!
+- Animate!

 ```
 function createMesh(){